Understanding Home Warranty Payout Limits

 When Your Repair Bill Exceeds the Cap: Real Scenarios

 When repair or replacement costs exceed your per-item cap, the warranty company pays up to its limit and stops.
-You're on the hook for the rest — including installation, labor, permits, and any code-compliance upgrades.
+You're on the hook for the rest, including installation, labor, permits, and any code-compliance upgrades.
+Our guide on home warranty coverage limits breaks down exactly how each major provider handles cap overages.

 Common Scenarios Where Homeowners Pay the Difference

-Scenario 2 — High-End Refrigerator Your built-in French door refrigerator breaks down and can't be repaired.
+Scenario 2: High-End Refrigerator Your built-in French door refrigerator breaks down and can't be repaired.
 Replacement cost: $3,800.
 Your plan's appliance cap: $2,000.
-You pay $1,800 out of pocket — before factoring in the $100 service call fee you already paid.
+You pay $1,800 out of pocket, before factoring in the $108 service call fee you already paid.

 Depreciation: Why Old Items Pay Out Less

-A 12-year-old water heater may have an actual cash value of $150 even though replacing it costs $1,400.
-Some providers use this calculation to justify lower payouts — or to offer a cash settlement well below what you expected.
-This practice has become more widespread heading into 2026, catching many homeowners off guard.
+A 12-year-old water heater may have an actual cash value of $150 even though replacing it costs $2,000.
+Providers use this calculation to justify lower payouts or to offer a cash settlement well below what you expected.
+This practice has become more widespread in 2026, catching many homeowners off guard, particularly when a cash buyout offer is based on wholesale contractor rates rather than retail replacement value.

 This is a significant distinction from homeowners insurance with replacement cost value (RCV) coverage, which pays the full cost to replace an item with a new equivalent.
 Home warranties generally do not work this way.
 For older homes with aging systems, this depreciation factor can dramatically reduce the real value of your coverage.
 Check out our guide on home warranties for older homes to understand how age affects what you'll actually collect.